asarayja/clean_connect_launcher/README.md

 ✅ Deletion of FiveM cache and crash logs (disabled by default, can be enabled via settings)

-✅ Display of server status (FiveM platform)
+✅ Display of server status (FiveM/Cfx platform)

 ✅ Displays system status and performance info (CPU, RAM, etc.)